hspec/hspec/doc/index.markdown

 ## About this manual

-We are currently brushing up this manual for the upcoming 1.4 release of Hspec.
-If you want to help,
-[grab the sources from GitHub](https://github.com/hspec/hspec) and `/join #hspec` on freenode!
+We continually improve this manual.
+If you want to help, [grab the sources from GitHub](https://github.com/hspec/hspec) and `/join #hspec` on freenode!